Elmira Teymur gizi Suleymanova is a famous scientist and public figure. She was born on 17 July, 1937 in Baku city.

 Azerbaijan Women and Development Center, of which Elmira Suleymanova was a founder, president and since 2002 a honorary president, is the representative of the UN Research and Training Institute on Development of Women for Azerbaijan and is in consultative status with the UN Economic and Social Council.
 The center that was founded in 1994 and registered in 1995 is the only NGO awarded this status.

 During her presidency of AWDC, E. Suleymanova was elected as a member of Women in Development International Association, Monitoring Group on Asia-Pacific region, International Peace Bureau, International League of Women for Peace and Friendship.
-In general, she is a member of more than 15 international organization, and cooperates with different UN agencies like UNHCHR, UNDP, UNICEF, UNFPA, UNIFEM, UNDPI, and others.
+In general, she is a member of more than 15 international organization, and cooperates with different UN agencies like UNHCHR, UNDP, UNHCR, UNICEF, UNFPA, UNIFEM, UNDPI, and others.

 She has initiated and conducted a number of projects on issues of refugees and IDPs, migration of local people in cities and villages of Azerbaijan, woman abuse in families, rehabilitation of refugee children, reproductive health and family planning.